 Some U.S. visas and green cards are based on the premise that the U.S. economy benefits from capital contributed by foreign investors.

 The E-2 visa for treaty investors and the EB-5 immigrant investor green card fall into this category.
-Both the E-2 and EB-5 enable foreign investors to live and work in the U.S. Still, investors should consider the requirements and benefits of each and how to best to proceed.
+Both the E-2 and EB-5 enable foreign investors to live and work in the U.S. Still, investors should consider the requirements and benefits of each and how best to proceed.

 E-2 Visa for Treaty Investors